Elastic curves and phase transitions: Introduction

-The elastica problem is already ``solved'' as above, at least, at the level of equation.
-Notwithstanding, it is still difficult to study our boundary value problem, in particular, to perceive the exact shapes of solution curves for arbitrary given constraints.
-One reason is that our clamped boundary condition does not fix any of the parameters $\lambda$, $\kappa(0)$, and $\kappa'(0)$.
-The fact is that our problem admits infinitely many local minimizers (stable critical points) as e.g.\ in Figure~\ref{figloops}; this can be easily proved by a winding number argument (see Appendix \ref{appendixexistence}).
-Although there is a general formula describing the relations between our constraints and solution curves (cf.\ \cite{Li98,Li98b}), the formula is given as involved simultaneous trancendental equations (including elliptic functions and elliptic integrals), and not necessarily direct evidence for a clear understanding of the shapes of solution curves in general.
+Notwithstanding that the elastica problem is already solved at the level of ``equation'' as above, it is still difficult to study our ``boundary value problem''.

+One reason is that our clamped boundary condition does not fix any of the parameters $\lambda$, $\kappa(0)$, and $\kappa'(0)$; in particular there are infinitely many local minimizers (stable critical points) with different shapes as e.g.\ in Figure~\ref{figloops} (see Appendix \ref{appendixexistence}).
+Although there are useful comprehensive formulae describing the relations between our boundary condition and solution curves \cite{Li98,Li98b}, the formulae are given as involved simultaneous transcendental equations (including elliptic functions and elliptic integrals) and not necessarily direct evidence for a clear understanding of the shapes of solution curves.

-For example, it is nontrivial which choice of constraints admits an embedded solution, i.e., a solution curve without self-intersections.
-The nontriviality is clear since the presence or absence of self-intersections is not determined by constraints.
-In other words, for fixed constraints, there may be local minimizers with and without self-intersections as in Figure~\ref{figloops}.
-Hence, it is necessary to take the energy minimality into account in the self-intersection problem.
+In addition, even if we know all candidates of minimizers (as local minimizers) in some sense, there remain intricate calculations of their energies for seeking global minimizers.
+As mentioned earlier, the uniqueness of global minimizers is not expected in general due to several reasons, which are still unclear (cf.\ \cite{SaSa14}).
+To the best of the author's knowledge, there is no comprehensive uniqueness result in the literature, although in some cases of special symmetry the uniqueness is easily proved or disproved as explained in Appendix \ref{appendixuniqueness}.

+The only case that all critical points and their local and global optimality are fully understood would be closed curves ($l=0$ and $\theta_0=\theta_1$): In this case it is shown in \cite{AvKaSo13,LaSi85,Sa12} that any critical point is an $n$-fold circle or an $n$-fold figure-of-eight, any local minimizer is an $n$-fold circle or the $1$-fold figure-of-eight, and a global minimizer is the $1$-fold circle.
+Non-closed curves are substantially less tractable since scaling arguments do not reduce multipliers.
+Incidentally, we mention that the case of buckling as in Figure \ref{figbuckling} is also well studied since this case is covered by small deformation theory so that the bifurcation theory can be applied (see e.g.\ \cite{An83,An95,Ma84}).
+In this paper we are concerned with more nonlinear phenomena.